An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

-Ausangate and Rainbow Mountain Trek
+Ausangate & Rainbow Mountain trek

 Our Ausangate and Rainbow Mountain trek combines one of Peru's most beautiful hikes with the wonder of its Rainbow Mountain.